paigeruten/endertromb/README.md

 "Endertromb" is the name of a planet that runs on Ruby, from [Why's (Poignant) Guide to Ruby](http://mislav.uniqpath.com/poignant-guide).
 On this planet, the flowers, apple blossoms, and sky are all low-resolution projections.
 The planet has both wish-granting and mind-reading capabilities, and the heroes of the story use Ruby to put these two things together, which allows them to conjure a floating whale to pursue The Originals back to Earth.
 So yeah, it's a perfectly appropriate name for this project.

-And in the spirit of Why, this project's main gaol is education.
+And in the spirit of Why, this project's main goal is education.
 There are a lot of possibilities here:

 * In-game lessons, à la [Try Ruby](http://tryruby.org) (but with much more exciting output)
 * A game or map in Minecraft where you have to using programming skills to solve problems or just to help along the way (à la [CodeSpells](https://sites.google.com/a/eng.ucsd.edu/codespells))